egjlmn1/AdvanceProgrammingEx4/README.md

 If you want to use another algorithm change it in the MatrixSolver class in the solve function.
 Change the Searcher from AStar to anything you want.

-Now we can run the program.‬‬
+Now you can send your own matrix, and get the answer for the least cost path from the starting point to the end poin

 Compile the program using the g++ compiler with the line